This article applies to all Ubuntu versions

 Market Share Myth

 Some people say that linux suffers less from malware because it has less than 1% of the desktop market compared to Windows 90% & suggest that if linux ever increases in popularity then it will suffer just as badly.
 This argument is deeply flawed & not just by the spurious statistics.
 Linux dominates server markets(NB: this link dead).
 Why struggle to write a virus that might knock out a few thousand desktops when knocking out a few thousand servers could knock out a continent?
 Yet it is the desktop machines that are commonly exploited.

 With Windows when you want to try a new program you usually have to either pay a lot for it or else use a pirated version, a "cracked copy".
-With pirated programs you can never be sure of what extra stuff has been added and may often end up getting malware or viruses.
+With pirated programs (especially cracked versions) you can never be sure of what extra stuff has been added and may often end up getting malware or viruses.
 Even if you do get a legit copy then you will be often be expected to search around the internet to download it from a site you have probably never seen before.
 It is quite common for malware agencies to imitate such sites to get malware onto wide-eyed-end-users machines.
 Users get the blame for going to the wrong sites but how are they supposed to know which are the legit sites without prior experience of that particular site?

 With linux we use package managers such as Synaptic or Software Centre that share the same lists of already installed programs and also share lists of approved sites (=repositories) to download programs/packages from.
 Programs generally have to go through some sort of approval process before being allowed to sit in the repositories (=repos) & generally go through alpha & beta testing before being approved.
 Theoretically complaints about a package could lead to it getting removed from the repos although generally they just get bug-fixed.